 Continuing Education Information

-In cooperation with the STAR Institute, this course is offered for 2.85 CEUs (Intermediate Level, Professional content area).
+This course is offered for 2.85 CEUs (Intermediate Level, Professional content area).
 This course will delineate special concepts and treatment variations for specific feeding problems.
 Not available for partial credit.

 Participants requiring ASHA CEUs will be required to complete an ASHA CEU Participant Form at the end of the conference and return it to a Toomey & Associates staff member or volunteer.
 ASHA CEUs cannot be awarded retroactively.